Wang-Lin-boop/GeminiMol/README.md

 ### Target Identification

 To conduct reverse virtual screening for target identification, it is essential to utilize a database that encompasses ligand-target relationships.
 This database should be structured with three columns: SMILES, Title, and **Targets**.
 The Targets column should specify the potential targets with which the drugs may interact.

-We have provided a processed version of the BindingDB database at the `${geminimol_data}/BindingDB_DATA.csv`, which contains target-ligand relationship information.
+We have provided a processed version of the BindingDB database at the `${geminimol_data}/BindingDB_DATA.csv`, which contains 2,159,221 target-ligand paris.

 ``` shell
 export job_name="Target_Identification"